What I'm reading now

 On reserve at the library

-- Dead Lions, Mick Herron
+- Real Tigers, Mick Herron

 Plan to reread